Blac Chyna’s Explicit Video Scandal Gave Kim Kardashian ‘A Good Laugh,’ According To ‘Hollywood Life’

 For those who haven’t been up to speed, Blac Chyna’s explicit tape with an unknown man emerged earlier this week.
 She has since filed a police report to bring justice to whoever leaked the raunchy clip to the public.

-Based on a report from TMZ, the 29-year-old model starred in a 1 minute, 23 second clip where she was seen performing oral stimulation to a mystery man who appeared to be the one taking the video.
+Based on a report from TMZ, the 29-year-old model starred in a 1-minute 23-second clip where she was seen performing oral stimulation to a mystery man who appeared to be the one taking the video.
 While his face was never shown, the unknown man’s voice can be heard during the course of the footage.

 Chyna’s attorneys have already shared their statements on different channels, with high-powered women’s rights lawyer Lisa Bloom condemning the clip as an act of “revenge porn” while speaking to E!
 News.
 Walter Mosley took to Instagram to call for a change in the “culture of abuse and assault against women.”